WiRē

 At the core of of the WiRē approach are two data collection efforts:

-The resulting study areas we have identified are:
+The resulting study areas identified were:

 • South Routt / Stagecoach